Skip to Content

 Common Causes of Car Accidents

-• Distracted Driving: One of the leading causes of accidents, distracted driving occurs when a driver diverts their attention away from the road.
+• Distracted Driving: One of the leading causes of accidents, distracted driving occurs when a driver diverts their attention from the road.
 Common distractions include texting, talking on the phone, eating, or using in-car entertainment systems.

 • Speeding: Driving at speeds higher than the posted limits or too fast for road and weather conditions reduces a driver’s ability to react to unexpected situations and increases the severity of accidents.